matusf/openapi-fuzzer/README.md

 ## Usage

-After installation you will have two binaries in your `$PATH`. `openapi-fuzzer` will fuzz the API according to the specification and report any findings.
-All findings will be located in a `results` directory and
+After installation you will have two binaries, `openapi-fuzzer` and `openapi-fuzzer-resender`.
+The `openapi-fuzzer` will fuzz the API according to the specification and report any findings.
+All findings will be located in a `results` directory in a JSON format.
+After you are done with fuzzing, you can use `openapi-fuzzer-resender` to resend payloads that triggered a bugs and examine the cause in depth.

 ### Tips

 - When the fuzzer receives an unexpected status code, it will report is as a finding.
 However, many APIs do not specify client error status codes in the specification.
 To minimize false positive findings ignore status codes that you are not interested in with `-i` flag.
+It is adviced to fuzz it two stages.
+Firstly, run the fuzzer without `-i` flag for a minute.
+Then check `results` folder for the reported findings.
+If there are reports from status codes you do not care about, add them via `-i` flag and rerun the fuzzer.
-- Most APIs use some base prefix for endpoints like `/v1` or `/api`.
-The specification is writen without it.
-Do not forget to **include the path prefix in the url**
+- Most APIs use some base prefix for endpoints like `/v1` or `/api`, however, the specifications are sometimes writen without it.
+Do not forget to **include the path prefix in the url**.
 - You may add an extra header with `-H` flag.
 It may be useful when you would like to increase coverage by providing some sort of authorization.

 ```txt